biocypher/decider-genetics/README.md

 result in a valid query.
 The BioChatter Light interface allows manual modification and rerunning of the query for prototyping and debugging.

+### Vectorstore RAG and OncoKB API questions

+For convenience, here are some questions to get you started with the RAG and API calling features:

+- (OncoKB API) What is the consequence of the TP53 R273C mutation in high grade serous ovarian cancer?

+- (OncoKB API) Are there reports of of the functional fusion of CD47 and ROS1 in ovarian cancer?

+- (OncoKB API) What is the consequence of of the functional fusion of CD47 and ROS1?

+- (OncoKB API) What is the therapeutic relevance of the BRAF V600E mutation in high grade serous ovarian cancer?

+- (RAG) Have there been reports of TP53 being therapeutically relevant in HGSC?

+- (RAG) Do pro-inflammatory cytokines play a role in the progression of ovarian cancer?

+- (RAG) Does RAD51C play a role in ovarian cancer?

 ## ⚙️ Local Installation

 You can run the KG build locally using a virtual environment.